 Our newsletter aims to keep OPs in touch with each other and news, developments and events at the College.

 This issue includes the latest Foundation and College news, plus plenty of news and updates from OPs across the decades.

-If you have any comments on the e-newsletter or news to contribute to the next issue, which is due out in mid May, please email us at email@example.com.
+If you have any comments on the e-newsletter or news to contribute to the next issue, which is due out in early October, please email us at email@example.com.

-Coming up soon is our always popular Leamington Pub Meet followed closely by the College's new Spring Open Afternoon.
-Then in April there is the much anticipated return of the Princethorpe Open.
+Coming up soon is our popular London Pub Meet followed by the College's Open Evening in early June.
 Please see the Events section for more details on all our events.